 However, even as organizations struggle with this new routine, they are also facing the challenge of collaboration among co-workers.

-This is because unlike traditional workspaces, where co-workers used to sit together, have casual conversations during breaks, or share ideas and information in person, Work from Home has forced employees to operate in near isolation, connected only through digital means.
+This is because unlike traditional workspaces, where co-workers used to sit together, have casual conversations during breaks, or share ideas and information in person.

 In such a situation they can develop a sense of mistrust and form incorrect opinions about their remote working colleagues.
-This often results in overcommitments and misjudgments affecting the overall effectiveness and morale of the team.

-It is clear that maintaining collaboration with their co-workers is quite challenging while working remotely especially in the current crisis.
 However, it is possible to overcome this challenge by ensuring higher empathy among remote co-workers.

-In this context, the following might help them enhance collaboration and improve their overall efficiency while working remotely:
+In this context, the following ideas might help them enhance collaboration and improve their overall efficiency while working remotely:

-It is important for employees to understand that the home situation of each of their co-workers is different.
 Some might be trying to continue their children’s education or taking care of their elderly parents.

-With the closing of schools and colleges and unavailability of household help, most employees need to take care of additional household responsibilities.
-Some employees might be living in complete isolation, cut off from their family, which might add to their stress levels.
+With the closing of schools and colleges and the unavailability of household help, most employees need to take care of additional household responsibilities.

 Hence, employees should understand what their colleagues are going through and support them in any way possible.